 Nurseries and preschools in France

 French nursery schools, or ècoles maternelles, accept children from two to six years of age and are free of charge.
-To be accepted, your child must be two years old at the start of school in September, and when there are more children than places older children are given preference.
+Your child must be two years old at the start of school in September, and when there are more children than places older children are given preference.

 Nearly every French school offers a before and after-school childcare system, but you’ll have to pay.
 While the French schools are uniform in their curriculum, the various international and bilingual schools subscribe to different philosophies.